mitsuba-renderer/enoki/README.md

    generally with an average error of <1/2 ULP on their full domain.
    These include exponentials, logarithms, and trigonometric and hyperbolic functions, as well as their inverses.
-Enoki also provides real-valued versions of error function variants, Bessel functions, and elliptical integrals.
+Enoki also provides real-valued versions of error function variants, Bessel functions, the Gamma function, and various elliptic integrals.

    <p align="center">
        <img src="https://github.com/mitsuba-renderer/enoki/raw/master/docs/intro-03.png" alt="Transcendentals" width="720"/>